 Mary Ellen Copeland, the commission's chairwoman, said volunteers are concerned about protecting the town's many hemlocks.

 "We have a team of about 50 volunteers who went out in the woods," Copeland said.
-"Everybody who signed up committed to turning over 200 hemlock branches."

 That survey, unfortunately, located "a number of woolly adelgid sites," Copeland added.